reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 ## Introduction

 In [Part 1: Redux Overview and Concepts](./part-1-overview-concepts.md), we looked at how Redux can help us build maintainable apps by giving us a single central place to put global app state.
 We also talked about core Redux concepts like dispatching action objects, using reducer functions that return new state values, and writing async logic using thunks.
-In [Part 2: Redux App Structure](./part-2-app-structure.md), we saw how APIs like `configureStore` and `createSlice` from Redux Toolkit and `Provider` and `useSelector` from React-Redux work together to let us write Redux logic and interact with that logic from our React components.
+In [Part 2: Redux Toolkit App Structure](./part-2-app-structure.md), we saw how APIs like `configureStore` and `createSlice` from Redux Toolkit and `Provider` and `useSelector` from React-Redux work together to let us write Redux logic and interact with that logic from our React components.

 Now that you have some idea of what these pieces are, it's time to put that knowledge into practice.
 We're going to build a small social media feed app, which will include a number of features that demonstrate some real-world use cases.
 This will help you understand how to use Redux in your own applications.